 On March 24, 2023, Governor Whitmer signed House Bill 4007 into law, restoring prevailing wage requirements for public projects sponsored or financed by the State.

 The law was passed without immediate effect.
-It will become effective on the 91st day following adjournment of the 2023 legislative session, which currently would be March 31, 2024, but may be sooner depending on the date of adjournment.
+It will become effective on February 13, 2024, which is the 91st day following adjournment of the 2023 legislative session.

 Find current prevailing wage requirements from State of Michigan projects.